-Jikir Songs are certain religion-based folk songs popular in the state of Assam
+Jikir songs are certain religion-based folk songs popular in the Assam

 `nama is the charioteer that goes with life.